g-leech/argmin-gravitas/_includes/psy/social.md

-* <a href="{{milg}}">No good evidence</a> that 65% of people will inflict pain if ordered to (Milgram).
+* <a href="{{milg}}">No good evidence</a> that 65% of people will inflict pain if ordered to (<span class="b">Milgram</span>).
 Experiment was riddled with researcher degrees of freedom, implausible agreement between very different treatments, and "_only half of the people who undertook the experiment fully believed it was real and of those, 66% disobeyed the experimenter._" So upper bound around 16% and no strong warrant for that.
 <div class="accordion">
 	<h3>Stats</h3>
 	<div>